nikhil-x24/CloudBox-webapp/README.md

 ## Getting Started

 1. Login using Google Account
-2. Click on `Folder Upload` to add new folder
+2. Click on `Folder Upload` to add a new folder
-3. Click on `File Upload` to add upload new file
+3. Click on `File Upload` to upload new file
-4. Go to `My Files` to manage you all folders/files
+4. Go to `My Files` to manage all folders/files

 ## Authentication